Real estate broker: getting found in the AI era

 AI citation: the new lever

 Pages with structured data are 30 to 40% more likely to be cited by an AI, and an AI referral converts about 5× better than a click.
-Your visibility of tomorrow is decided here, not on keywords.
+Visibility increasingly comes from structured data rather than keywords alone.

 Increased likelihood of being cited in an AI answer for pages with structured-data (schema) markup.